MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/06-Transfers/how-to-get-NFT-transfers-of-smart-account.md

 }
 ```

-Congratulations! 🥳 You have successfully fetched ERC-20 transfers for a given smart account address on Ethereum using the Moralis Wallet API.
+Congratulations! 🥳 You have successfully fetched NFT transfers for a given smart account address on Ethereum using the Moralis Wallet API.

 ## Video Tutorial: Get All NFT Transfers by a Contract Address